gaboesquivel/gaboesquivel.com/source/_posts/2013-09-03-choosing-the-database-for-your-web-app.md

 </div>
 Once you have defined which of those guarantees is less important for your app and can be sacrificed, you have a smaller subset of options to choose from.
 However this not the only thing you need to consider, you may want to use a specific framework such as Hibernate, Spring, Django or WordPress, and take advantage of the of-the-shelf capabilities, in that case you want to use a SQL database.
 <!--more-->
-&nbsp;

 Other questions that will help you decide which database works best:

 1. What is the data like?
-What&#8217;s the nature of it?
+What's the nature of it?
 2. How is the data updated?
 3. How is the data read?
 4. Do you need limited access permissions?
 5. How important is documentation and community support?

-Micah Yoder explains it very well in this video
+Micah Yoder explains it very well in [this video](https://www.youtube.com/watch?t=13&v=1AisVHrWHJo)

-{% youtube 1AisVHrWHJo %}

-&nbsp;

 Data Architecture is not just about choosing the right data store, other aspects to analyze are:

 *   Low Cost ( preferably open source, no hidden costs&#8230; )
 *   Simple to Implement and Scale
 *   Learning Curve
-*   Rapid Developement
+*   Rapid Development
 *   Operational Maintenance
 *   Ability to Do Online Changes